-First of all, you need to log in as sudo user.
+First of all, you need to log in as a sudo user.
 Then, use the following command to install the MariaDB server:

 > sudo apt install mariadb-server